pietrofranceschi/R_crash_course/README.md

 # R_crash_course
-A very (very) fast introduction to R
+A very (very) fast introduction to R and data carpentry